 The Montebello Preserve and Los Trancos Preserve main parking lots are located along Page Mill Road, 1.5 miles east of Skyline Boulevard.
-The publicly-available lots are adjacent to each other and both are a 3.1-mile hike and a 590-foot elevation gain away from the southwest corner of Rancho San Antonio.
-The two lots combine for 65 standard spaces, 2 ADA accessible spaces, and also features a restroom facility.
+The publicly available lots are adjacent to each other and both are a 3.1-mile hike and a 590-foot elevation gain away from the southwest corner of Rancho San Antonio.
+The two lots together offer 65 standard spaces and 2 ADA accessible spaces, and also feature a restroom facility.